New Formulation of Mixed-Integer Conic Programming for Globally Optimal Grasp Planning: TWO-LEVEL BRANCH-AND-BOUND FORMULATION

 for each internal KD-tree node during precomputation.
 Here $m(X^i)$ is the central direction of the normal cone and $\epsilon(X^i)$ is the squared radius.
 We can then add the relaxed normal-in-set constraint for $X^i$:

-where $\epsilon'(X^i)$ is the squared radius of the normal cone taking the user-defined threshold into consideration, as illustrated in \prettyref{fig:normal}b (see \prettyref{appen:bound} for details).
+where $\epsilon'(X^i)$ is the squared radius of the normal cone taking the user-defined threshold into consideration, as illustrated in \prettyref{fig:normal}b (see Appendix A).
 Finally, we can further tighten the normal-in-set constraint using a similar technique as \prettyref{sec:low}.
-We can backtrace $X^i$ to the root KD-tree node and add all the constraints of \prettyref{eq:NConsR} along the path.
+We can backtrace $X^i$ to the root KD-tree node and add all constraints of \prettyref{eq:NConsR} along the path.